huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [x] Heel
 - [ ] Strap

-#### Which of these dishes is traditonally served in a flour or corn tortilla?
+#### Which of these dishes is traditionally served in a flour or corn tortilla?

 - [x] Taco
 - [ ] Sloppy Joe